-I found one of the most interesting, but dismaying, cases in the new series of Murder by the Sea to be that of Miles Giffard.
+I found one of the most interesting, but dismaying, cases in a previous series of Murder by the Sea to be that of Miles Giffard.

 Giffard murdered his parents, Charles, 53, and Elizabeth, 56, at the family home in St Austell in 1952.
 Miles Giffard was 26 and something of a puzzle.